Does this sound like you?

 And so the segregation begins, you aren’t connected like you once were and the topics on your mind probably will be much different than the ones your old friends have on theirs.

 So this begins the stages of isolation.
-Which is why finding a mom tribe in your area and people you can bond with is so important.
+This is why finding a mom tribe in your area and people you can bond with is so important.

 You will need adult interaction, you will need social interaction for your child(ren).
 It’s important to their development.
 It’s necessary for your sanity.